awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

    1. For **S3 bucket**, choose your Amazon S3 bucket\.

-   1. \(Optional\) For **S3 bucket prefix**, type a file path prefix for the files stored in your Amazon S3 bucket\.
+   1. \(Optional\) For **S3 folder path prefix**, type a file path prefix for the files stored in your Amazon S3 bucket\.
 If you don't specify a prefix, then RDS creates your DB instance using all of the files and folders in the root folder of the S3 bucket\.
 If you do specify a prefix, then RDS creates your DB instance using the files and folders in the S3 bucket where the path for the file begins with the specified prefix\.
 For example, suppose that you store your backup files on S3 in a sub\-folder named backups, and you have multiple sets of backup files, each in its own directory \(gzip\_backup1, gzip\_backup2, and so on\.\) In this case, you specify a prefix of backups/gzip\_backup1 to restore from the files in the gzip\_backup1 folder\.

-   1. For **Create a new role**, choose **Yes** to have a new IAM role created for you in your account, or choose **No** to select an existing IAM role\.
+   1. For **Create a new role**, choose **Yes** to create a new IAM role in your account, or choose **No** to select an existing IAM role\.

-   1. For **IAM Role**, select an existing IAM role, or specify the name for a new IAM Role\.
+   1. For **IAM role**, select an existing IAM role, or specify the name for a new IAM Role\.
 You can choose to have a new IAM role created for you by choosing **Yes** for **Create a New Role**\.

 1. Choose **Next** to continue\.
 The **Specify DB Details** page appears\.

-   On the **Specify DB Details** page, specify your DB instance information\.
+   On the **Specify DB details** page, specify your DB instance information\.
 For information about each setting, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.
 **Note**
 Be sure to allocate enough memory for your new DB instance so that the restore can succeed\.
 You can also allocate additional memory for future growth\.

 1. Choose **Next** to continue\.
-The **Configure Advanced Settings** page appears\.
+The **Configure advanced settings** page appears\.

-   On the **Configure Advanced Settings** page, provide additional information that Amazon RDS needs to launch the DB instance\.
+   Provide additional information that Amazon RDS needs to launch the DB instance\.
 For information about each setting, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.

-1. Choose **Launch DB Instance**\.
+1. Choose **Launch DB instance**\.

 ## CLI<a name="MySQL.Procedural.Importing.CLI"></a>